-- (6) Any exemption granted under any revoked Restricted Activity Direction continues to have effect. - (7) Any application for an exemption made under any revoked Restricted Activity Direction continues to have effect.
+(7) Any application for an exemption made under any revoked Restricted Activity Directions continues to have effect.

 Note: a person who has made an application for an exemption under previous directions will be contacted to confirm whether or not the application for exemption is still required.